 Traffic count: Indicate the number of vehicles which pass by during the broadcast period at each stop in the column provided.
-Please do not tally vehicles on your form (at least, not on the good copy!).

 Noise level: Rate the background noise level at each stop using the four-point scale described on the reverse side of the survey form.
 Please do not give a range of possibilities for noise level; give only one code per stop (e.g. Noise Level = 1).
 Describe the source of any elevated noise levels (above level 1) in the Remarks section (e.g. frogs calling, airplane overhead, running water, etc.).